 The greatest loss would be in the Avicennia marina (scattered) habitat and the Avicennia marina (closed canopy, landward edge) mangrove habitat (Table 5-5).
-These two vegetation associations occupy the highest intertidal positions of the five mangrove habitats under consideration.
+These two vegetation associations occupy the highest intertidal positions of the five mangrove habitats under consideration and would contribute the lowest functional services compared to other mangrove associations.
 Contribution to environmental services is considered to decrease with increasing shore height (see Section 3.5.1) and as such the conservation of low-intertidal mangrove habitat is of high importance.
-The closed canopy, seaward edge Avicennia marina forest in the low intertidal would be the least impacted of the mangrove vegetation associations, with an estimated loss of 1.5 ha, while the losses of high value stands of Rhizophora stylosa would be up to 5.5 ha (Table 5-5).
+In these categories, the closed canopy, seaward edge Avicennia marina forest in the low intertidal and the closed canopy Avicennia marina/Rhizophora stylosa forest would be the least impacted of the mangrove vegetation associations, with an estimated loss of 1.7 ha and 0.5 ha respectively, while the losses of high value stands of Rhizophora stylosa would be up to 5.9 ha (Table 5-5).